Whether you have decided to convert your loft into a bathroom or the existing one has a sloping roof, it can be a challenge to accommodate the shower.

 This means that you can go really high with the glass door and walls, and if you are in a really small bathroom, you can have one of the glass walls adjusted to fit the slope comfortably.

 It creates a really beautiful effect and has such a modern feel.
 A sloped ceiling shower screen isn’t particularly hard to come by either.
 Additionally, going high doesn’t just maximise the headroom, it makes the whole place feel larger and brighter as a result.

 You can also make the wall it has been installed against a feature one, adding a little something extra to the overall design and appearance.

-We get more into the storage ideas later on in this guide, but it’s important to remember that when you are dealing with a small space, everything counts towards making it better, bigger, and brighter in terms of how it feels when you step inside.
+We get more into the storage ideas later on in this guide, but it’s important to remember that when you are dealing with a small space.

 Further Reading: DIY Old Shower Makeover